davidruzicka/mcp4openapi

 Core

-- Any OpenAPI API: Works with OpenAPI 3.x specifications
+- Any OpenAPI API: Works with any OpenAPI 3.x specifications

-- Tool Aggregation: Reduce tool clutter - group related operations in profiles
+- Tool Aggregation: Reduce tool clutter - group related operations in MCP profiles

-- Composite Actions: Chain API calls into workflows in profiles
+- Composite Actions: Chain API calls into workflows in MCP profiles for saving context and requests with repetitive complex operations

 - OAuth 2.0: Browser-based authentication flow for HTTP transport (see )

-- Multi-Auth: Support multiple auth methods (OAuth + Bearer) with priority-based fallback (see )
+- Multi-Auth: Support multiple auth methods (OAuth + Bearer e.g.) with priority-based fallback (see )

 - Multipart uploads: HttpClient handles

-multipart/form-data(file attachments and mixed fields) - Observability: Structured logging (console/JSON) with profile-aware token redaction, Prometheus metrics
+multipart/form-data(file attachments and mixed fields) - Observability: Structured logging (console/JSON) with profile-aware secrets redaction, Prometheus metrics

 Security Note